Training7 min read

 This means:

-• No petting when the dog jumps
+• No petting when they jump.

-• No saying "no" or "down" or "off" (that is verbal attention)
+• No shouting "down" or "off" (that's verbal attention).

 Teach "Four on the Floor"